kmerckae/panda_safe_hrc_tutorial/source/objects_detection/zed_ros_object_detection.rst

 ---------------------

 | NB: Do this in your catkin workspace
-| If you have not done it yet, the example code for the zed camera running with ROS can be cloned with:
+| If you have not done it yet, the example code for the zed camera running with ROS can be cloned with

 .. _ZED_ROS_WRAPPER:
 .. code-block:: bash